vanakenm/blog-11ty/src/posts/2021-11-08-dear-recruiter.md

 So - I won't accept your invitation.
 The good thing is - you can probably find someone who will.
 I see that the recruiting industry is still alive and well - as mind boggling as this could be for me.

 Martin

+As a sidenote - this mostly do not apply to company internal recruiters - then tend to understand their company pretty well and are more closely related to the hiring team so there are much less friction in the relation.